Moldova officially the Republic of Moldova.

 The sun shines quite frequently, in fact, there are about 9/9.5 hours of sunshine per day from June to August.

-The two intermediate seasons, spring and autumn, are quite short but pleasant: in May and September, the minimum and maximum temperatures are respectively around 12 °C and 22 °C (53.5 °C and 72 °F).
-In spring, the first mild or warm days can be followed by sudden drops in temperature, with possible snowfalls, especially in March and early April.
-In autumn, the first cold days occur in November, and sometimes in late October.
+Spring and autumn, are quite short but pleasant: in May and September, the minimum and maximum temperatures are respectively around 12 °C and 22 °C (53.5 °C and 72 °F).

 The best time to go to Moldova is from May to September: the temperatures are usually pleasant, with cool nights.